ge-hall/ge-hall/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on Introspect DataStream
     - an ETL platform written in Python backend with
     - a basic CLI for admin tasks, and
     - Advanced CLI using prompt_toolkit and an